Skip to main content

 For further information about CM see the following websites:

 The AMS website also has fact sheets for information about other treatment options.
-For any concerns or questions about options to manage your menopausal symptoms, visit your doctor or go to the Find an AMS Doctor service on the AMS website.
+For any concerns or questions about options to manage your menopausal symptoms, visit your doctor or go to the Find an AMS Member service on the AMS website.

 AMS Empowering Menopausal Women